adambens/software_development_analysis/README.md

 # Exploring the Evolution of Software Projects
 This repository contains my personal work on analyzing the evolution of software projects.
+Specifically, I mine data from the Github repositories in which these software projects live in order to extract insights.

 # Content
 ### [Evolution of Linux]()